 I am honored to be able to help people struggling with Eating Disorders today.
 It blesses me to help others take back their life.
 Being a recovery consultant soon to be therapist, I have learned and enjoyed helping those struggling with ED in a more professional manner.
 I am privileged to walk along side others as they reclaim their life and restore their relationships.
 I get to encourage others to love and to be loved.
 I get to welcome others into this freedom I have been living and that is the greatest gift of all.

 Abigail Wolff is a 22 year old Christian recovery consultant with demonstrated success in the direction, guidance, and management of individuals in need of a life change.
 She is currently studying at University of the Rockies in Colorado.
 She is studying to receive her M.A. in Psychology.
 She has been recovered from Orthorexia (a form of Anorexia) for almost 4 years.
-She was at Remuda Ranch Treatment centers in the Fall of 2009.
+She was at Remuda Ranch at The Meadows Treatment Center in the Fall of 2009.
 She feels blessed to be currently working with those struggling with eating disorders and all types of addictions in a professional setting.
 Her goal is to provide health, healing, and wholeness for individuals living in such a broken world.